 “Better to lose the Breath than get killed,” she said.

 “Few Awakeners agree with you,” he noted.
-“To many who have held as much Breath as you do, the thought of potentially losing it is far more frightening than the prospect of death.”
+“To most of them, the thought of losing Breath is far more frightening than the prospect of death.”

 “Well, I’m not like most Awakeners,” she said.
 Part of me still finds the process blasphemous.